pvdrz/pijama/notes.md

 the `SIB` mode.

 However, we can use the `SIB` byte to specify the `rsp` register.
-As we saw before, the `SIB` byte is composed of three parts:
+As we saw before, the `SIB` byte is composed of three fields:

-- The `scale` part which uses the bits 7-6.
+- The `scale` field which uses the bits 7-6.
-- The `index` part which uses the bits 5-3.
+- The `index` field which uses the bits 5-3.
-- The `base` part which uses the bits 2-0.
+- The `base` field which uses the bits 2-0.

 This byte specifies an effective address that is computed as `scale * index + base` and given that the `Displacement` field is also included, the